openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_BACKEND="MYRIAD"

 **OPENVINO_TF_DISABLED_OPS:**
 A list of disabled ops can be passed using this variable.
-Those ops will not be considered for clustering and they will fall back on to native Tensorflow.
+Those ops will not be considered for clustering and they will fall back on to native TensorFlow.

 Example: